Explore This Program

 ACTG History

-The work accomplished by the ACTG has had a profound impact on the well-being of persons infected with HIV-1.
+The work accomplished by the ACTG has had a profound impact on the well-being of individuals infected with HIV-1.
 Clinical trials and laboratory studies conducted by the ACTG have made major contributions to optimizing antiretroviral therapy (ART), managing drug resistance, preventing and treating co-infections, evaluating acute and long-term toxicities, and demonstrating the importance of genetics in predicting drug toxicities.
 Results of these studies have helped establish the standards for the management of HIV disease and form the basis of current treatment guidelines.
 This progress in the treatment of HIV-1-infected individuals has resulted in dramatic reductions in death and illness due to AIDS in the U.S. and other countries of the developed world.

 Why Participate in a Research Study?